Being competent and confident in all areas of production and performance is a backstage pass to the world of performing arts.

 Teaching & learning

-When not working on a performance you will be planning, designing and making plans for your next stage production.
+When not working on a performance, you will be planning, designing, and rehearsing for your next stage production.

 Throughout the course you will visit various theatres to watch shows.
-You will also have opportunities to tour backstage areas, as well as visit local rigging designers and manufacturers to discover how things work and how technical advances are made.
+You will also have opportunities to tour backstage areas and meet professional performers and musicians.

 - Assist with the running of a live performance, giving you the hands-on experience you will need to enter the industry.